Liouville quantum gravity as a mating of trees: Weldings of forested wedges and duality

-where $\wt{h}$ is a whole-plane GFF independent of $\eta'$ or $\CC = (\C,h,0,\infty)$ is a quantum cone of weight $\tfrac{\gamma^2}{2}$ (i.e., $\alpha=\tfrac{\gamma^2+8}{4\gamma}$). \end{corollary} \begin{proof} Theorem~\ref{thm::sle_exploration_boundary_length} implies that if we perform a chordal $\SLE_{\kappa'}$ exploration on top of a free boundary GFF on $\h$ plus $\tfrac{\gamma^2-8}{2\gamma}\log|\cdot|$ with the quantum natural time parameterization then the change in the left and right boundary lengths evolve as independent totally asymmetric $\tfrac{\kappa'}{4}$-stable processes.
+\begin{corollary} Fix $\kappa' \in (4,8)$ and suppose that $\CC = (\C,h,0,\infty)$ is a quantum cone of weight~$\tfrac{\gamma^2}{2}$.
+Let~$\eta'$ be a whole-plane $\SLE_{\kappa'}$ process from~$0$ to~$\infty$ which is independent of~$h$ and let~$\qnt_u$ be the quantum natural time for~$\eta'$.
+Then the $\gamma$-LQG boundary length of the boundary of the unbounded component of $\C\setminus \eta'([0,\qnt_u])$ evolves in $u$ as a totally asymmetric $\tfrac{\kappa'}{4}$-stable process conditioned to be non-negative. \end{corollary} \begin{proof} Theorem~\ref{thm::sle_exploration_boundary_length} implies that if we perform a chordal $\SLE_{\kappa'}$ exploration on top of a weight $\tfrac{3\gamma^2}{2}-2$ quantum wedge with the quantum natural time parameterization then the change in the left and right boundary lengths evolve as independent totally asymmetric $\tfrac{\kappa'}{4}$-stable processes.
 By taking the sum, this implies that the change in the total boundary length evolves as a totally asymmetric $\tfrac{\kappa'}{4}$-stable process.
 This, in turn, implies that if we perform reverse rather than forward $\SLE_{\kappa'}$ with the quantum natural time parameterization, then the change in the total boundary length evolves as a totally asymmetric $\tfrac{\kappa'}{4}$-stable process (but now with only positive rather than only negative jumps).
-Note that the evolution of the boundary length is determined by the bubbles cut out by the $\SLE_{\kappa'}$ (since the bubbles determine the jumps and the jumps determine the boundary length process since it is a L\'evy process without a Gaussian part).
-By Theorem~\ref{thm::sle_kp_quantum_local_typical}, the structure of the bubbles cut out by a radial $\SLE_{\kappa'}$ in the setting described in the statement of the corollary is the same as the structure of the bubbles cut out by a chordal $\SLE_{\kappa'}$.
-Therefore the length of $\partial \D$ evolves as a totally asymmetric $\tfrac{\kappa'}{4}$-stable process when one runs a reverse $\SLE_{\kappa'}$ radial Loewner flow parameterized by a quantum natural time.
-The result for radial $\SLE_{\kappa'}$ then follows by combining this with the time-reversal result from \cite[Theorem~18, Chapter~7]{bertoin96levy}.
-The result for whole-plane $\SLE_{\kappa'}$ follows by applying the change of coordinates formula with the map $z \mapsto 1/z$ and rescaling. \end{proof}
+In the setting of a weight $\tfrac{3\gamma^2}{2}-2$ quantum wedge, we know that the evolution of the boundary length is determined by the bubbles cut out by the $\SLE_{\kappa'}$ (since the bubbles determine the jumps and the jumps determine the boundary length process since it is a L\'evy process without a Gaussian part).
+By the local absolute continuity of the behavior of a whole-plane $\SLE_{\kappa'}$ on top of an independent weight $\tfrac{\gamma^2}{2}$ quantum cone with respect to that of a chordal $\SLE_{\kappa'}$ on top of a weight $\tfrac{3\gamma^2}{2}-2$ quantum wedge, the change in the boundary length of the former is determined from the bubbles in the same manner as the latter.
+By Theorem~\ref{thm::sle_kp_quantum_local_typical}, the structure of the bubbles cut out by a whole-plane $\SLE_{\kappa'}$ in the setting described in the statement of the corollary is the same as the structure of the bubbles cut out by a chordal $\SLE_{\kappa'}$.
+Therefore, in the setting of the last part of Theorem~\ref{thm::kappa_prime_bubbles} the length of $\partial \D$ evolves as a totally asymmetric $\tfrac{\kappa'}{4}$-stable process when one runs a reverse $\SLE_{\kappa'}$ radial Loewner flow parameterized by a quantum natural time.
+The result for whole-plane $\SLE_{\kappa'}$ on a weight $\tfrac{\gamma^2}{2}$ quantum cone follows by combining this with the time-reversal result from \cite[Theorem~18, Chapter~7]{bertoin96levy}. \end{proof}

 As mentioned in Section~\ref{subsubsec::discrete_intuition}, Theorem~\ref{thm::sle_exploration_boundary_length} and Corollary~\ref{cor::radial_boundary_length} are consistent with other conjectures and results in the literature \cite{angel2003growth,krikun2005uipq,legall2014icm} in the context of random planar maps and the Brownian plane.